0xricksanchez/like-dbg/examples/c_kmod/README.md

 custom_modules = examples/c_kmod/
 ```

+You can either provide a path to a folder housing a single kernel module such as `examples/c_kmod/ioctl_test_drv/`.
+Alternatively, you can provide a path to a folder housing multiple kernel modules as well, e.g.: `examples/c_kmod/`.
-Every module located in `examples/c_kmod` is to be placed in a proper subdirectory, each with a sound `Makefile` and `Kconfig`.
+Then, every module located in `examples/c_kmod` is to be placed in a proper subdirectory, each with a sound `Makefile` and `Kconfig`.
 For example like so:

 ```bash